netbox-community/ansible_modules/docs/plugins/nb_inventory_inventory.rst

         <div class="ansible-option-cell">

-      If \ :emphasis:`config\_context`\  is enabled, by default it's added as a host var named config_context.
+      If \ :emphasis:`config\_context`\  is enabled, by default it's added as a host var named config\_context.

-      If flatten_config_context is set to True, the config context variables will be added directly to the host instead.
+      If flatten\_config\_context is set to True, the config context variables will be added directly to the host instead.

       .. rst-class:: ansible-option-line

       :ansible-option-choices:`Choices:`

-      - :ansible-option-default-bold:`no` :ansible-option-default:`← (default)`
+      - :ansible-option-default-bold:`false` :ansible-option-default:`← (default)`
-      - :ansible-option-choices-entry:`yes`
+      - :ansible-option-choices-entry:`true`

       .. raw:: html